 I saw this morning that 90% of Hawaii’s food is imported.
 That’s an amazing statistic for our islands.
-We are nearly completely dependent on air and sea transportation, as well as Mainland food growers and distributors for nearly everything we eat and drink.
+We are nearly entirely dependent on air and sea transportation and Mainland food growers and distributors for nearly everything we eat and drink.

-In this blog post, I’d like to highlight three specialty agriculture businesses that make superior products.
-They are all what we’d call family farms; businesses owned and operated by families on the Big Island.
+In this blog post, I highlight three specialty agriculture businesses that make superior products.
+They are all that we’d call family farms, businesses owned and operated by families on the Big Island.

 Organic Kona Coffee

 What do you get when you take some of the world’s best coffee and grow it organically?
 You have the best of the best.
 Hala Tree Coffee is grown organically in the heart of the Kona coffee growing area, an area known for superior growing conditions and exceptional coffee.
 I know these farmers, and they have worked very hard and jumped through a lot of hoops to attain the designation of an organic farm.
 This means that they are stewards of the land and do not use pesticides and herbicides that not only taint the land and water but as common sense would suggest, they are also likely to be present in the food on which they are sprayed.
 So, if you are looking for extraordinary organic coffee, check out Hala Tree.